MichelDucartier/ada-jekyll/index.md

   </div>
 </div>

 Here we only plot the genres with more than 1% frequency in his filmography.
-He seems to have a clear tendency to play in Horror and Thriller like movies such as _Dracula_ (labeled as **Horror** and **Thriller** movies in our dataset).
-Since both of the most represented genres are included in _Dracula_, we can assume that Christopher Lee has some degree of comfort in playing in this movie.
+He seems to have a clear tendency to play in Horror and Thriller like movies such as _Dracula_. (labeled as **Horror** and **Thriller** movies in our dataset) Since both of the most represented genres are included in _Dracula_, we can assume that Christopher Lee has some degree of comfort in playing in this movie.

-On the other hand, one of his other movies _the Mummy_ has genres **Horror**, **Archeology** and **Monster movie**. **Archeology** and **Monster movie** don't even represent 1% of Christopher Lee's played genres.
+On the other hand, one of his other movies _the Mummy_ has genres **Horror**, **Archeology** and **Monster movie**.
+**Archeology** and **Monster movie** don't even represent 1% of Christopher Lee's played genres.
 He clearly stepped out of his comfort zone for this role!
-The reasoning is that the distribution of genres for this movie is very "far" from the global distribution of Lee's genres.
-To quantify this notion of "distance", we use the relative entropy (also known as Kullback–Leibler divergence).
+The reasoning is that the distribution of genres for this movie is very *far* from the global distribution of Lee's genres.
+To quantify this notion of distance, we use the relative entropy, also known as Kullback–Leibler divergence.

 <div class="container">
   <iframe class="responsive-iframe" src="assets/plot/genres_kld_histogram.html"></iframe>